tesseract2048/tju_gpa/README.md

 tju_gpa
 =======

-Undergraduate GPA Calculator for TJU
+Undergraduate GPA Calculator for (probably more than) TJU